 In March of 2019, Lila took a cruise ship vacation.
 While walking in her room on the cruise ship, she slipped and fell, causing excruciating pain.

-She went forward with the hip replacement surgery at that hospital, and then was flown back to the U.S., accompanied by a flying nurse.
+She went forward with the hip replacement surgery at that hospital and then was flown back to the U.S., accompanied by a flying nurse.

-He assessed Lila and determined that she would need extensive physical therapy for her recovering hip.
+He assessed Lila and determined that she would need extensive physical therapy to recover from her broken hip surgery.
 From his recommendation, Lila took part in physical therapy for multiple weeks to get her back to her active lifestyle.

 “He operated on my right hip and took care of me exclusively.
 I enjoyed my visits with him and had great confidence in him.
 Dr. Sutphen spends as much time meeting with me as I need and makes sure to explain everything.”

-Physical Therapy and Hip Recovery
+Physical Therapy and Recovery

-Lila says that the physical therapy was very helpful and she wouldn’t have walked if she didn’t do the exercises they gave her.
+Lila says that the physical therapy was beneficial, and she wouldn’t have walked if she didn’t do the exercises they gave her.

-Life Changing Hip Surgery at IBJI
+Life-Changing Hip Surgery at IBJI

 “Dr. Sutphen doesn’t just dump you off with a ‘hello and goodbye,’ he cares about his patients.
-He came to visit me at White Hall to see my physical therapy progress after he replaced my right hip.
+He visited me at White Hall to see my physical therapy progress after he replaced my right hip.
 He’s a wonderful human being.”